Law - Undergraduate

 In addition to the seven-semester program leading to the first degree in Law (LL.B.), the school offers several graduate programs, including a program in English.
 For information on these programs, see the information on graduate studies in a separate section.

 Law (sm) (1411)

 Candidates may submit an application for admission if they fulfill one of the following conditions:

-In addition, all candidates (with the exception of those holding a Ph.D. degree), are obliged to take the Psychometric Entrance Examination by March/April 2017 and achieve a minimum score of 600 (or by July 2017 in Spanish).
+In addition, all candidates must take the Psychometric Examination by July 2022 and achieve a minimum score of 600.

-The last date to submit all documents concerning previous education is April 30, 2017, except for Mechina grades, which may be submitted until July 31, 2017
+The last date to submit supporting documents and all documents concerning previous education is 2 weeks after registration.

 The Faculty will admit candidates with the highest scores in each of the categories mentioned above, according to quotas determined by the Faculty's Admissions Committee.

 The standard of the student's achievement is determined by combining the results of the psychometric exam with the grade average of the matriculation certificate, the preparatory program (Mechina), or the grade in previous university degrees.